Rainbow Trust Children’s Charity is going through an exciting time where we are rebuilding!

 Rainbow Trust Children’s Charity enables families who have a child with a life-threatening or terminal illness to make the most of time together, providing expert, practical and emotional support, where they need it for as long as it is needed.
 For families living with childhood illness, time is everything.
 Right now, there are too many families coping alone with no support, no time to think, no time to make memories and no time for each other.
 We believe that no family should go through this alone, so we are here to change that.

 About the role:

-We are looking to appoint five Family Support Workers (one maternity cover for 8 months, four on a permanent basis) to deliver a high-quality family support service as part of our Southampton, South West and North West Care Teams.
+We looking to appoint a Family Support Worker to deliver a high-quality family support service as part of our North East Care Team.

-Reporting to the Family Support Manager out of each team base and working in partnership with health, education and social care professionals, you will take responsibility for providing needs-led emotional, social and practical support to families where a child/young person has a life threatening or terminal illness.
+Reporting to the Family Support Manager out of our North East Care team base and working in partnership with health, education and social care professionals, you will take responsibility for providing needs-led emotional, social and practical support to families where a child/young person has a life threatening or terminal illness.

 Having worked in a stressful and emotional environment you have a genuine interest in building supportive relationships and helping people; and having provided bereavement support to families, you understand the processes of grief, loss and change - and how best to help others deal with its impact.

 Location: This team covers the North East of England from Northumberland to Redcar and Cleveland, including 12 local authorities; and this role will have a focus on the Tees Valley area for a minimum of three days per week.